Discover more at Tyntesfield

 You can discover some of the family favourites the Gibbs liked to play on the tables in the room, with card games such as rummy on display.

-There are also carved animals dotted all over the route such as lion heads and dogs.
+There's also carved animals dotted all over the route such as lion heads and dogs.
 How many can you spot on your visit to the house today?

-Statues of Albinia and Alice stand proudly outside the dining room; as you stand there before them can you imagine what a statue of you would look like?
+Statues of Albinia and Alice stand proudly outside the dining room.
+As you stand there before them can you imagine what a statue of you would look like?

 There is ramped access at the front of the house but not at the rear, so visitors needing ramped access will need to exit from the front.